Japanese Chin: Coat and color

 Japanese Chin are very cat-like in both appearance and traits.

 Most dogs have two types of hair in their coat: an under and over coat.
 However, the Japanese Chin only has an over coat.
 An adult coat can take up to two years to completely grow in and can be either black and white, red and white (including all shades of sable, lemon, or orange), or tricolour (black and white with reddish tan points) As of 11 November 2011, the colors not listed in the breed standard are grounds for disqualification in competitions.

 The dogs have a dot or a line on their forehead, which is believed in Japanese history to be the touch of Buddha.

 Temperament

 Japanese Chins enjoy walks and are moderately active dogs, but are also suitable for living in smaller spaces, such as flats.
 They are also described as stubborn, and are recommended to not be let off leash outdoors.

-Japanese Chins are bred for royalty, and thus is a breed that is charming, fun, and entertaining for their owners.
-The breed is temperamental but is easy to reward during training.
+Japanese Chins are bred for royalty, and thus is a breed that is reported as charming, fun, and entertaining for their owners.
+The breed is temperamental.

 Japanese Chins can also present symptoms of separation anxiety.
 However, they can be trained to not be anxious when left alone through crate training.